emissary-ingress/emissary/reference/ambassador-with-aws.md

 # The Ambassador Edge Stack on AWS

-For the most part, the Ambassador Edge Stack is platform agnostic and will run in the same way regardless of the your Kubernetes installation.
+For the most part, the Ambassador Edge Stack is platform agnostic and will run in the same way regardless of your Kubernetes installation.

 This is mostly true of AWS as well.
 The various methods of deploying Ambassador Edge Stack outlined in the [installation guide](/user-guide/install) will all work on AWS the same way they do on any Kubernetes installation.